 Hawk family (Accipitridae)

-About the size of a crow, 15 ½” long, 28” wingspan.
-Male is smaller than female.
-Short rounded wings and long narrow tail – these traits help the bird maneuver in thick forests.
+A small hawk, about the size of a crow.
+Short rounded wings and long narrow tail.
 Bluish-gray back, light below with reddish-brown barring.

 Vocal during breeding season.
 Loud repeated “kek kek kek kek” given during alarm or during pair interaction.

-Accipiter, Latin for “hawk”; cooperii, named in 1828 after ornithologist William C. Cooper.
+The genus name Accipiter is from the Latin for “hawk.”
+The species cooperii was named in 1828 after ornithologist William C. Cooper.

 In the Nature Park: